sociomantic-tsunami/git-hub/man.rst

     7. git branch -D `tmp`
     8. git pop

-    If `hub.forcerebase` is set to "yes" (the default), ``--force`` will be passed to rebase (not to be confused with this command option ``--force-push`` which will force the push), otherwise a regular rebase is performed.
+    If `hub.forcerebase` is set to "true" (the default), ``--force`` will be passed to rebase (not to be confused with this command option ``--force-push`` which will force the push), otherwise (if is "false") a regular rebase is performed.
 When the rebase is forced, all the commits in the pull request are re-committed, so the Committer and CommitterDate metadata is updated in the commits, showing the person that performed the rebase and the time of the rebase instead of the original values, so providing more useful information.
 As a side effect, the hashes of the commits will change.

     If conflicts are found, the command is interrupted, similarly to how `git rebase` would do.
 The user should either **--abort** the rebasing,